Heat Coulomb blockade in a double-island metal-semiconductor device

 which depends not only on the imposed temperature bias $T_S-T_D$, but also on the local temperatures of the two intermediate Ohmic contacts.

 Next, we write the energy balance equations expressing conservation of the total incoming and outgoing heat flux for each metallic island:

-Local island temperatures $T_1$, $T_2$ are determined by solving Eq.~(\ref{system}) within the heat Coulomb blockade regime, which yields the following result:
+Local island temperatures $T_1$, $T_2$ are determined by solving Eq.~(\ref{system}) within the heat Coulomb blockade regime~\cite{suppl}, which yields the following result:

 where $T_{\rm m}^2=(T_S^2+T_D^2)/2$ denotes the mean temperature of the device.
 In the limit of strong inter-island coupling, $N \gg M$, the two metallic islands effectively merge into a single one, and the local temperatures $T_{1,2}$ approach the mean temperature of the system.
-Contrary, when $M\gg N$, each island is well thermalized with its adjacent reservoir, having $T_{1(2)}\rightarrow T_{S(D)}$.
+Contrary, when $M\gg N$, each island is well thermalized with its adjacent reservoir, having $T_{1(2)}\rightarrow T_{S(D)}$~\cite{[{Note that a similar "thermalization" is expected to occur in an asymmetric single-island setup when it is coupled to the heat source via one channel and to the heat drain via $M\equiv N-1$ channels.
+In this case, the local island's temperature is $T_{\rm C}^2=[2 T_S^2+(N^2-2)T_D^2]/N^2$, while the heat current reads as $J_Q=(\kappa_0/2)(T_S^2-T_D^2)M^2(M+3)/(M+1)^3$, see~\cite{suppl}}]single}.
 At $M=N$, the local quasi-equilibrium temperatures $T_{1,2}$ are given by

 At a large number of channels, $M\rightarrow \infty$, Eq.~(\ref{temperature2}) reduces to the temperature profile of the non-interacting system, $E_C=0$.

 In the special case $M=1$ and arbitrary $N$, the local island temperatures $T_{1,2}$ become exactly equal to the mean temperature $T_{\rm m}$.
 This counterintuitive behavior, predicted in Refs.~\cite{roche,sela}, reflects a subtle interplay between charge and neutral excitations in the multiple-island hybrid metal-semiconductor device.
 As discussed in Ref.~\cite{roche}, for $M=1$ the islands thermally decouple from the reservoirs because neutral modes cannot be emitted by the source or drain in the presence of only a single outgoing channel, whereas charge modes are suppressed by the heat Coulomb blockade.